-Our Association of Shamans also does the ceremonies inside the ruins of Machupicchu and its surroundings.
-The medicine sacred plant Wachuma (San Pedro) makes effect between 1 and 2 hours after ingestion, the duration is 6 to 8, up to even 18 hours.
-You will be accompanied by a spiritual guide and a Master Shaman who will take care of the whole process.
-The Wachuma (San Pedro) ritual in Machupicchu includes 6 complete Inca purification techniques, which heal your mind, body and soul.
+Our Association of Shamans, performs the ceremony within the archaeological center of Machupicchu and its surroundings (only private or group prior coordination).
+The medicine Wachuma (San Pedro) takes effect between 1 and 2 hours of consumption, the duration is from 8 to 10, exceptions 18 hours maximum.
+You will be accompanied by an experienced spiritual guide who will take care of you and an Andean Specialist Shaman who will take care of the whole process.
+The retreat in Machu Picchu, includes 6 techniques of complete purification, which heal your mind, body and soul.

 Volcanic Medicinal Water.–Purge composed of different natural minerals that detoxifies the immune system in general.
 Cleanses the esophagus, stomach, intestines and kidneys, eliminate toxic residues, which are expelled orally, urinarily and anally.
-Preferably drink it one day before taking Wachuma.
+Preferable to drink it one day before taking Wachuma.

-Reading of Coca Leaves.-Used as a guide, and prediction of the future.
+Reading of coca leaves.-Used as a guide, and prediction of the future.
 The reading of coca leaves allows us a diagnosis and a personal orientation.
-It is important to detect problems, deepen the knowledge of your condition and helps for the whole healing process.
+It is important to detect problems, deepen the knowledge of your condition which helps for the whole healing process.

-Cleansing of Negative Energies Ceremony.- We open the chakras to free your spirit, prepare your inside and outside before drinking Wachuma.
+Cleansing of negative energies.- We open the chakras to free your spirit, prepare your inside and outside before drinking Wachuma.
 We purify and cleanse the negative karma, the bad vibrations and spiritual sensations accumulated throughout the body.

-Offering to Mother Earth (Pachamama)-We ask to improve on the spiritual, on health, love, work, family and more.
+Offering to Mother Earth .-We ask to improve on spiritual, health, love, work, family areas and more.
 We pray for life, food, well-being and for life to continue to be generated.
-We thank it for all we have now, for the benefits received from the sacred plants and the forces of the universe.
+We thank mother earth for all we have now, for the benefits received from the sacred plants and the forces of the universe.

-Flowering Bath.-It helps to activate life, channels and charges spiritual cosmic energy, connects with the great spirits of the universe.
+Flowering baths.-It helps to activate life, channels and charges spiritual cosmic energy, connects with the great spirits of the universe.
 Attracts magical, positive vibrations and energetic powers, it serves for personal protection against negative energies.

 Inca Viracocha or Wiracocha, was the eighth king of Cusco, the one who built Machupicchu, Wachuma’s favorite ceremonial place and also for Andean worship ceremonies to their heavenly gods.
 He was a kind king, loved by his people, the highest splendor was reached during his reign.
 The decadence of Wiracocha government came in the face of the powerful invasion of the Chankas, commanded by a king called Uscovilca; having no alternative, he decided to leave the city of Cusco cowardly, fleeing with his son Urko to his refuge in Llaki Qawana (“The Sadness Gazer”).
 The cusquenos call it Kaqya Qawana. (“Where the Lightning is Seen”).
 Later it was called Machupicchu.

-Kusi Yupanqui, one of the younger children of Wiracocha was a mystic believer, he followed the visionary advice of the sacred plant Ayahuasca, didn’t accept the humiliation of the Chankas.
+Kusi, one of Wiracocha’s sons was a mystic believer.
+He followed the visionary secrets the Ayahuasca plant.
+He did not accept the humiliation of the chankas.
 He confronts the invading army at a disadvantage with few resources and defeats them with a mysterious divine power in battle.
-Since then Kusi Yupanqui takes power, creates his army and the Royal Council of Wiracocha submits to him for his leadership.
-After the triumph, young Kusi Yupanqui humbly takes the spoils of war to his father, who despises him answering that his son Urko is the successor.
-Kusi Yupanqui does not accept that a cowardly brother should receive such loot.
+Since then Kusi takes power, creates his army and the Royal Council of Wiracocha submits to him for his leadership.
+After the triumph.
+Kusi humbly takes the spoils of war to his father; who despises him answering that his son Urko is the successor.
+Kusi yupanqui does not accept that a cowardly brother should receive such loot.
 Very outraged by the response of his father, he returns to Cusco, claims the victory and power over Cusco, plans, organizes and rebuilds, improving the cities.
 They subdue all enemy tribes, unite them and get them recognizing him as a legitimate king for his leading skills.

 Admired by the power obtained by his despised son, after seeing the great transformation of the city of Cusco, Wiracocha named his son as PACHAKUTEQ (“The Transformer of the World”).
 Kusi Yupanqui was crowned and from that moment he became the only king, adopting the name that his father had given him: PACHAKUTEQ, known like the Son of the Sun.
 Pachacutec was a believer, leader in the Andean ceremonies who year after year offered worship to their heavenly gods, did the rituals of Wachuma and Ayahuasca for spiritual connection with their ancestors.
 All of these ceremonies were conducted in Machupicchu.